eirrgang/gmxapi_graph_0_2/docs/workspec_schema_0_2.rst

     reference: `uid` ["." nestedlabel]
     nestedlabel: `label` [`subscript`] ["." nestedlabel]

+.. admonition:: Question

+    Is a 256 bit SHA digest enough of a key space for references and uids?
+    2^256 is about 1.e+77.
+    Assuming perfect randomization, I believe the chance of collision should go as N^2 for "small" N, which should mean that the chance of collision amongst trillions of keys is still astronomically small (<< 10^-50).
+That seems safe to me, but we could suggest that implementations also verify the operation of a node looked up by :term:`uid` alone.

 .. rubric:: Output values and interfaces

 Operation nodes express ownership of resources by enumerating *ports*, which